Willie Ruff: Awards

-He is a 1994 inductee of the Alabama Jazz Hall of Fame.
+Ruff was a 1994 inductee of the Alabama Jazz Hall of Fame.

-Ruff received the Connecticut Governor's Arts Award in 2000 for his work with the Duke Ellington Fellowship Program.
+In 2000, he received the Connecticut Governor's Arts Award for his work with the Duke Ellington Fellowship Program.

-Ruff was awarded with the Sanford Medal in May 2013.
+In May 2013, he was awarded the Sanford Medal.
 The Sanford Medal is the highest honor from Yale University's School of Music.

 Publications

-Ruff is known for uncovering links between traditional black gospel music and unaccompanied psalm singing.
-Ruff's theory is that the Scottish Presbyterian practice of lining out – in which a precentor read or chanted a line of the psalm, which was then sung by the congregation – led to the call and response form of black gospel music.
+Ruff was known for uncovering links between traditional black gospel music and unaccompanied psalm singing.
+Ruff's theory was that the Scottish Presbyterian practice of lining out – in which a precentor read or chanted a line of the psalm, which was then sung by the congregation – led to the call and response form of black gospel music.
 Ruff co-created the documentary "A Conjoining of Ancient Song", which focuses on a rapidly vanishing form of congregational singing that is shared by Scottish, African American, and Native American music.
 It received its world premiere screening at Yale in 2013.
-Ruff's work in this area is also a subject of Sterlin Harjo's 2014 documentary film, This May Be the Last Time.
+Ruff's work in this area was also a subject of Sterlin Harjo's 2014 documentary film, This May Be the Last Time.

-He has written about classical composer Paul Hindemith, who was one of his teachers at Yale, and about his professional experiences with jazz composers Duke Ellington and Billy Strayhorn.
+Ruff wrote about classical composer Paul Hindemith, who was one of his teachers at Yale, and about his professional experiences with jazz composers Duke Ellington and Billy Strayhorn.

 In 1992, Ruff published his memoir, titled A Call to Assembly: The Autobiography of a Musical Storyteller.
 The autobiography was hailed as "an unmitigated delight" and was awarded the ASCAP Deems Taylor Award.